smfm-project/sen1mosaic/docs/source/index.rst

 This is a set of tools to aid in the production of large-scale seasonal mosaic products from Sentinel-1 data.

-Building large-scale mosaics of Sentinel-1 data for land cover mapping is difficult, with existing tools still under-development and hard to use.
-The goal of these tools to streamline this processing chain with a set of straightforward command line tools.
+Building large-scale mosaics of Sentinel-1 data for land cover mapping is more difficult than with more commonly-used optical data (e.g. Landsat), with existing tools still under-development and hard to use.
+The goal of this repository is to streamline this processing chain with a set of straightforward command line tools.

 This repository contains three command-line based scripts to perform the following tasks: